sarahciston/codingcare/posts/guide.md

 ![right-handed teapot, shown from above](../assets/img/kyusu.jpg) Did you know that many teapots in Japan are made for pouring with only the right hand?
 I found this out when I tried to buy a side-handled kyūsu teapot for a left-handed friend.
 Because for decades the statewide policy had been to make left-handed people learn to be right-handed in school, there "were no" left-handed people, so why design a left-handed teapot?
 This unweildy metaphor shows how the values of a country, or a company, end up embedded in the tools we use, in almost invisible but ubiquitous ways.
+Credit: D-Kuru, wikicommons
 {: .caption }

 Open-source and open-access tools, in theory, allow more opportunity for us to view, understand, and potentially alter or adapt the tools to new purposes.
 [XXXexpand]